sainikhith/sainikhith.github.io/_posts/2023-10-21-Calculating-Planet-Volumes-Python-And-Numpy.md

 ## design
 We want to use a Numpy array to hold all the radii, so that we can simultaneously calculate the volumes of all the planets at once.
 We'll use the time package as well, to see how long the calculation takes, since parts of this package are written in c under the hood, so it should be fast.

 So, we have our calculation formula in python for the volume of a planet.
-We're importing the numpy package, and using its handy value for pi (&pi;).
+We're importing the numpy package, and using it's handy value for pi (&pi;).
 ```ruby
 import numpy as np